d2l-ai/d2l-en/chapter_computational-performance/hybridize.md

 ### Serialization

 One of the benefits of compiling the models is that we can serialize (save) the model and its parameters to disk.
 This allows us to store a model in a manner that is independent of the front-end language of choice.
 This allows us to deploy trained models to other devices and easily use other front-end programming languages.
 At the same time the code is often faster than what can be achieved in imperative programming.
-Let's see the `export` method in action.
+Let us see the `export` method in action.

 ```{.python .input  n=13}
 net.export('my_mlp')
 !ls -lh my_mlp*
 ```

 The model is decomposed into a (large binary) parameter file and a JSON description of the program required to execute to compute the model.
 The files can be read by other front-end languages supported by Python or MXNet, such as C++, R, Scala, and Perl.
-Let's have a look at the model description.
+Let us have a look at the model description.

 ```{.python .input  n=7}
 !head my_mlp-symbol.json